 Evidence and Limitations

 Slow, structured breathing is often associated with changes in stress perception and autonomic regulation.
-Reviews on paced breathing suggest effects on HRV and subjective stress – but results are mixed and context-dependent.
+Some research on paced breathing suggests potential effects on HRV and subjective stress, though individual responses vary widely.

 Claims like "lowers blood pressure" or "reduces stress hormones" should be interpreted cautiously.
-Some studies show associations, but effects aren't universal or guaranteed.
+Some studies show associations, but results show high heterogeneity and effects aren't universal or guaranteed.
 Even popular narratives like "used by Navy SEALs" are more anecdotal than scientific.

 How to Use It Around Stressful Moments